 Fifty years ago, Judy and Jerry Griffin met on their way to Woodstock (1969).
 They have been together ever since and have been telling their family and friends about their amazing story.
 Their romantic meet-cute never had any physical proof, until two months ago.

 On day one of Woodstock, August 15, 1969, Judy was on her way to the festival when her car broke down on New York’s Tappan Zee Bridge.
 She was still 90 miles from the festival when she and her two friends decided to hitchhike.

-“I was just thinking, ‘Damn, now we can’t go,’ and we were dying to,” recalls Judy, 71.
+“I was just thinking, ‘Damn, now we can’t go,’ and we were dying to,” Judy, 71, remembers.
 “Then Jerry and his friends pulled up.
 I stuck my head in and I saw that there was a woman in the car.
 I’d never hitchhiked before, but I figured, ‘Well, since there was a woman, it was fairly safe, and I probably should just get in the car.’ “

+Jerry and a group of his friends were driving in the VW Beetle that picked Judy and her friends up.
+He felt like his luck changed for the better.
 “I thought, ‘Okay, this is definitely unusual.
 We just picked up this really cute girl.
-And I’m going to Woodstock and I’ve got a tent and she doesn’t,’ ” says Jerry, 72, with a laugh.
+And I’m going to Woodstock and I’ve got a tent and she doesn’t,’ ” says Jerry, 72, laughing.

 That was the beginning of a 50 years long relationship of love and marriage, including two sons and five grandchildren.

 The couple never had a picture of them together at the festival, until last summer.
 The PBS documentary Woodstock: Three Days that Defined a Generation showed a picture of Judy and Jerry both soaked from the rain and under a blanket.